alexsteininfo/Sweeps-In-Space/README.md

 The code files are divided into three folders:
 - **Supporting mathematica scripts** contains calculations with Mathematica.
 - **Figures** contains code to analyse processed simulation data and generate figures
-- **Analysis code** contains additional code to analyse rho simulation data
+- **Analysis code** contains additional code to analyse raw simulation data

 Simulations were run using the workflow **warlock**, which is based on the **demon** simulation framework.
 The code can be found at [https://github.com/AngryMaciek/warlock]{https://github.com/AngryMaciek/warlock} and [https://github.com/robjohnnoble/demon_model]{https://github.com/robjohnnoble/demon_model} respectively.
 Configuration files and simulated data can be downloaded from [https://doi.org/10.5281/zenodo.10775383]{https://doi.org/10.5281/zenodo.10775383}.